 You may have zeroed in on my mention of using the broiler.
 Yes!
 I live in a small apartment without the space for a grill, so I turn to my broiler for the kind of high heat cooking needed for this recipe — a broiler is, after all, basically an upside-down grill.
 If you have a grill, you can quickly grill your yogurt-marinated chicken thighs over high heat; for the rest of us, the broiler does an excellent job.
 Elevate the thighs slightly by cooking them on top of a wire rack.
 This allows hot air to move under the meat as it cooks and also keeps the meat from getting soggy in its own juices.

 The perfection of the tikka masala sauce comes from its combination of Indian spices, diced tomatoes, and cream.
 This threesome is unbeatable.
 They make a brilliant orange-colored sauce that has the perfect balance of warm spiciness, acidic tang, and satisfying richness.
 This is also one of the quickest "curry" dishes that I've ever made, requiring negligible sautéing and simmering time.
-If your ok with multitasking while the chicken is under the broiler, the whole dish takes at most 20 minutes.
+If you're ok with multitasking while the chicken is under the broiler, the whole dish takes at most 20 minutes.

 Do you love chicken tikka masala, too?
 Do you have a version that you love?
 Even though this recipe earns my own stamp of approval, I'm always eager to hear what other people do in their own kitchens.
 Please share!